 For general workplace guidelines, please refer to COVID-19 Workplace Information.
 All businesses operating in Saskatchewan must be in compliance with these guidelines.
 The information below provides specific guidelines for operators of child care facilities.

 Child care facilities must follow all of the requirements in the public health order and continue to operate in compliance with all other applicable legislation and licensing requirements, including the Child Care Guidelines and The Child Care Regulations, 2015.

-As of August 4, 2020, all child care services as defined in The Child Care Act, 2014, are limited to a maximum of 25 children per building space.
+All child care services as defined in The Child Care Act, 2014, are limited to a maximum of 25 children per building space.
 This may mean 25 children per facility or, in the case of larger facilities where area permits, a facility reconfigured to allow a maximum of 25 children in one defined area.
 These areas must be separate for each group and need to be separated by a barrier (floor to ceiling barriers not necessary) that can prevent children, toys and other items from crossing over.
 The child-to-adult ratios and usable floor space requirements for the child care areas must align with the Child Care Guidelines for Care and The Child Care Regulations, 2015.

 Groups of children and the staff members assigned to them must stay together throughout the day and cannot mix with other groups.
 Staff should remain with the same group.
 Groups must be within in the same room/space at the same time, including pickups and drop-offs, meal times, playtime and outdoor activities.

 Children are restricted to attending a single facility to reduce transmission risks.
 All child care facilities located within special care or personal care homes are subject to all general restrictions and must have private entrances and separate spaces so there are no shared common areas.
 There must be no interaction between children and residents of the home.